 The synthesis will be based on the 20-year Northwest Forest Plan monitoring reports, other published peer-reviewed science and agency data bases.

 Project Leads: Dr. Thomas Spies, Pacific Northwest Research Station, and Dr. Peter Stine, recently retired from Pacific Southwest Research Station, are the co-leads and editors of the synthesis.
-Scientists from the PNW and PSW Research Stations will be lead authors for synthesis chapters and sections.
-Coauthors will include other research station scientists and scientists from other agencies or universities as needed.
+Scientists from the PNW and PSW Research Stations are lead authors for synthesis chapters and sections.
+The 45 coauthors include other research station scientists and scientists from other agencies, universities, and tribes.

-Examples of synthesis topics covered: The synthesis will be organized around the conservation, restoration and socio-economic goals and themes of the NWFP.
-The synthesis will address topical areas relevant to plan revision such as:
+Synthesis topics covered: The synthesis is organized around the conservation, restoration and socio-economic goals and themes of the NWFP.
+The synthesis addresses topical areas relevant to plan revision such as:

 - Old growth forest ecosystems